hdlugas/elementary_numerical_methods/README.md

 wave_eqn_solver_exact: approximates the solution of the wave equation PDE using an odd periodic extension of the solution function

 wave_eqn_solver_finite_difference: approximates the solution to the wave equation PDE using two different finite difference methods

+*Several of the scripts solve exercises in the textbook "Numerical Mathematics and Computing" by Cheney and Kincaid, Seventh Edition